6 Crucial Exercises For Mastering Brush Control

 The feel of a fully loaded watercolor brush slapping on the paper can be exciting and scary at the same instant.
-Being free with your brushwork and paint can be a bit intimidating at first, but it is a lot of fun.
+Being free with your brushwork and paint can be a bit intimidating at first, but it’s a lot of fun.
 You can see the brush shape in strokes made with this brush technique.
-Generally speaking any painting done in a loose and free technique would be considered a “Painterly” painting.
+Generally speaking, any painting done in a loose and free technique would be considered a “painterly” painting.

 Mix up some watercolor paint on your palette in several colors that may work well together.

 In this exercise I used an old #12 Series 7 Winsor & Newton round red sable.
 Not much of a tip left but it can hold a good amount of paint and still controls well for this technique.
 A #7 round red sable brush was used for a few smaller strokes.

 Start by laying the full brush on the paper and lifting away cleanly.
 That is the shape of your brush fully charged.

 Try more short dabbing strokes across your paper.